JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 Euro
 ```

-To perform actual promotion, we can use the `promote` function that converts all its input arguments to their promote type.
+We can use the `promote` function that converts all its input arguments to their promote type to perform actual promotion.

 ```jldoctest currency
 julia> promote(Euro(2), Dollar(2.4))